jbmowgli/PixelsRoll20ChromeExtension/docs/USER_GUIDE.md

 **Q: Do I need to reconnect my dice every time?**
 A: Yes, you'll need to reconnect each time you start a new browser session.

-**Q: What happens if my dice battery dies during a game?**
+**Q: What happens if my dice battery dies during a session?**
 A: The extension will show a disconnection status.
-Charge your dice and reconnect to continue playing.
+Charge your dice and reconnect to continue using the extension.

 ### Troubleshooting Questions